-The independent internal audit organisation supports safe and prudent business management, and effective operation, and it seeks to minimise risks and - in conjunction with the Compliance function - ensure compliance with the statutory regulations.
+The independent internal audit organisation supports safe business management, and effective operation, and it seeks to minimise risks and - in conjunction with the Compliance function - ensure compliance with the statutory regulations.
 Its key characteristic is that it is an independent, professional and objective organisation that inspects all control levels.
 The professional oversight of the organisation is conducted by the Supervisory Board, within the framework set by the Credit Institutions Act.

 The independent internal audit organisation has an annual audit plan which is approved by the Supervisory Board.
-The annual plan is prepared using a risk-based methodology and, in addition to focusing on the areas that entail regulatory, business, operational and lending risk, it also takes into account changes in the prevailing economic situation.
+The annual plan is prepared using a risk-based methodology and, in addition to focusing on the areas that entail regulatory, business and operational risk, and the other main risk exposures, it also takes into account changes in the prevailing economic situation.